 American labor leader and Socialist Party activist Eugene Debs also was arrested under the Espionage Act after giving a speech in 1918 encouraging others not to join the military.
 Debs argued that he was exercising his right to free speech and that the Espionage Act of 1917 was unconstitutional.
 In Debs v.
 United States the U.S. Supreme Court upheld the constitutionality of the Espionage Act.

 Freedom Of Expression

 The Supreme Court has interpreted artistic freedom broadly as a form of free speech.

 In most cases, freedom of expression may be restricted only if it will cause direct and imminent harm.
 Shouting “fire!” in a crowded theater and causing a stampede would be an example of direct and imminent harm.

 In deciding cases involving artistic freedom of expression the Supreme Court leans on a principle called “content neutrality.”
 Content neutrality means the government can’t censor or restrict expression just because some segment of the population finds the content offensive.

 Free Speech In Schools

 In 1965, students at a public high school in Des Moines, Iowa, organized a silent protest against the Vietnam War by wearing black armbands to protest the fighting.
 The students were suspended from school.
-The principle argued that the armbands were a distraction and could possibly lead to a danger for the students.
+The principal argued that the armbands were a distraction and could possibly lead to danger for the students.